1. When does the next semester start?

 2. When can I register for classes?

 With our REG 365 initiative, class registration becomes available in April/May each year, allowing registrations for the following Summer, Fall, and Spring semesters - the entire academic year all at once!
 Priority registration is granted based upon special factors such as active military/veteran status, membership in a special group (i.e. President's Scholars, SSS TRiO), and number of college units completed.
-New students need to complete the application for admission, placement testing, orientation, and counseling.
+New students need to complete the application for admission orientation, and counseling.
 For more information call Student Services at any of the WHC locations.

 3. How much does it cost to attend West Hills Community College?